GrammaTech/sel/python/README.md

 ### Mutation Primitives

-Currently, clients may cut, insert, or replace AST subtrees, as shown:
+Currently, clients may cut, insert, or replace AST subtrees, as shown.
+The operations are based on AST serial numbers; we find the AST in the root node passed as the first parameter with the same serial number as the point modify and perform the corresponding operation.

 CUT:
 ```python